qteatime/kate/docs/source/dev/manual/model/capabilities.rst

-  with the possibility of selecting a file to grant your cartridge access to, that's a contextual capability — the actual grant of the access happens in a specific context, so the user is aware of the cause/effect, and must agree to the permission request every time they click that button.
+  with the possibility of selecting a file to grant your cartridge access to, that's a contextual capability — the actual grant of the access happens in a specific context, so the user is aware of the cause/effect, and must agree to the request every time they click that button.

 * **Passive** capabilities are the ones your cartridge asks for when the user is installing your cartridge.
 For example, a multiplayer game needs to send